 Should I Use Gorilla Glue?

-This is completely up to you.
+This is up to you.
 In the end, it isn’t more dangerous than any other chemical or glue meant for adults.
-It definitely shouldn’t be used by children but adults should be able to use it without a problem.
+It definitely shouldn’t be for children but adults should be able to use it without a problem.

 So if you think it will do you well then go ahead and try it.
 Keep some on hand because if you keep it sealed, Gorilla Glue can last for a very long time.
 Don’t let one incident deter you, make the decision for yourself.